 When do I need a Family Lawyer for Property Settlement?

 It’s important to keep time frames in mind and not to delay in seeking advice from a family lawyer.
-In the case of marriage, it is advisable to submit an application within 12 months from the date of divorce (there’s no need to wait for the finalisation of the divorce before initiating a property application).
+In the case of a family law property settlement following a marriage, it is advisable to submit an application within 12 months from the date of divorce (there’s no need to wait for the finalisation of the divorce before initiating a property application).
 For those in a de facto relationship, it’s important to file an application within two years of separation.
 If these time limits are exceeded, obtaining the Court’s permission is necessary to apply for a property adjustment.
 Success in such cases requires the Court to be convinced that there are special circumstances warranting the application.

 Seek the Expert Advice of Family Lawyers in Melbourne